 There are different types of errors, of course.
 There might be an actual error with the form, or you might call a violation of data constraints in the form an error.
 Either way, it is not likely to happen as often as the change of a field, so I’d probably just use Custom Link Tracking as and when it happens.

-I’m sure I don’t have to tell you this: the whole article is utterly useless for those visitors who do not except cookies.
+I’m sure I don’t have to tell you this: the whole article is utterly useless for those visitors who do not accept cookies.
 But we’re talking about 1st-party cookies here, so that is pretty rare, especially when the users do want something from you.